ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2020-01-13-00_Setting_up_the_environment.md

 Commands"* which installs the atom and apm commands, as described under [Opening a File](https://flight-manual.atom.io/getting-started/sections/atom-basics/#opening-a-file) (and provide your system administrator password if requested).

-(If this does not work, add the atom directory to your bash start file manually as described under Wiki:[start atom from the git-bash commandline]({{site.wiki.url}}/installation-troubleshooting#solution-2).)
+Then add the atom directory to your bash start file manually as described under Wiki:[start atom from the git-bash commandline]({{site.wiki.url}}/installation-troubleshooting#start-atom-from-the-git-bash-commandline).)

 ### Python